 - Set node selectors and tolerations for the pod.

 Virtual nodes have specific taints.
 You must set node selectors and tolerations for a pod before you can schedule the pod to a virtual node.
 The following code block is a YAML template that is used to create a pod:

 apiVersion: v1 kind: Pod metadata: name: nginx spec: containers: - image: nginx imagePullPolicy: Always name: nginx nodeSelector: type: virtual-kubelet tolerations: - key: virtual-kubelet.io/provider operator: Exists

 The virtual-node-affinity-admission-controller webhook automatically schedules pods with specified labels to a virtual node.
-The following example uses the eci=true label.
-Example:Run the following command:
+The eci=true label is used in the following example.
+Example:Run the following commands:

 kubectl run nginx --image nginx -l eci=true

 kubectl get pod -o wide|grep virtual-node-eciThe following output is returned:

 nginx-7fc9f746b6-r4xgx 0/1 ContainerCreating 0 20s 192.168. *.* virtual-node-eci-0 <none> <none>

 - Add a label to the namespace where the pod is deployed.